-Review Summary: Double, double, toil and trouble.4 of 5 thought this review was well written
+Review Summary: Double, double, toil and trouble.5 of 5 thought this review was well written

-The season of the witch is upon us, once again we prepare for another festive All Hallow’s Eve, there’s no better time to offer up a treat, pulling plenty of fiendish tricks for creatures of the night.
+The season of the witch is upon us, once again we prepare for another festive All Hallow’s Eve soundtrack to offer up a treat with plenty of fiendish tricks for creatures of the night.
 Elvira, mistress of the dark, appears in four musical forms through an séance of gothic inspired garage rock.
-The resurrection of an expired 60′s scene escapes from a crystal ball, foretelling bad intentions.
+The resurrection of a hung 60′s scene dangles from the gallows, foretelling of defiant death from the nooses snap.

 The Black Belles debut self-titled album is a monsters mash of eerie collections, illuminating through a sinisterly carved jack o’lantern filled with ghostly fright.
-Necromancer Olivia Jean spews banshee echoes along the decrepit corridor of possessed drums ramming against the wailing guitar licks walls.
-It strikes unease with booming bass blowing out windows as demonic organs seal the souls fate.
+Necromancer Olivia Jean spews banshee echoes along the decrepit corridor of possessed drums, ramming against the wailing guitar licked walls.
+It strikes unease with booming bass, blowing out windows as demonic organs seal the souls fate.

-The frantic needle off the record, ‘Honky Tonk Horror,’ thrashes between whispered laments to hair-raising sermons.
-Lucifer rests on a blood-covered girl’s shoulder, with cigarette in hand, savoring the burial of a murderous love.
-In shivery short tales of haunting reverie, ominous pale-skin figures contort with an undead symphony, cladly dressed in black to seduce the purest pulsating hearts.
+The frantic needle off the record “What Can I Do?” thrashes between whispered laments to hair-raising sermons.
+Lucifer rests on a blood-covered girls shoulder, with cigarette in hand, savoring the burial of a murderous love.
+In shivery short tales of haunting reverie, ominous pale-skin figures contort with an undead symphony, cladly dressed in black to seduce even the purest of pulsating hearts.

 The all female anti-convent stroll down the desolate trail of so many foolish victims of unoriginality’s curse, cementing their rightful place as protégés of instrumental warlock Jack White.
-It doesn’t take an ouija board to spell out why these easy on the eyes replicas of Lydia Deetz are luring prey with an off-kilter aim, snatching the youth with an irreversible potion swirled in their cauldron.
+It doesn’t take an ouija board to spell out why these easy on the eyes replicas of Lydia Deetz are luring prey with an off-kilter aim.
+Snatching the youthful essence with an irreversible potion swirled in their ancient cauldron.